 Folks, please don't rent forever.
 You will regret it 20 years from now.
 You'll also start getting upset at your parents for not buying way back when.
 There is no time machine.
 There is only inflation.
 Pay attention to the angst the home buying demographic is feeling today.

 In the past, there were really only two independent ways to save for a home:

-You'd come up with a realistic home you'd like to buy sometime down the road, multiply the price by 20%, and calculate how much and how long you'll need to save until you can finally achieve the goal.
-The only problem with this method is that real estate tends to appreciate over time, while a money market account barely pays interest thanks to the Fed.
+You'd come up with a realistic home you'd like to buy sometime down the road.
+Multiply the price by 20%.
+Then calculate how much and how long you'll need to save until you can finally achieve the goal.
+The only problem with this method is that real estate tends to appreciate over time.
+Meanwhile, your savings account and real income barely move.

 Investing in the stock market works over the long term.
 We're talking 7% – 10% average returns over the past 50+ years.
-But sometimes the stock market corrects just when you plan to use the proceeds (e.g. retirement, education, a house, remodeling, etc.).
-Sometimes your stock picks turn into duds.
-The multiple corrections over the past 20 years have scared many would be investors into avoiding stocks altogether and holding cash and bonds instead.
-In fact, only ~52% of Americans own stocks.
+But sometimes the stock market corrects just when you plan to use the proceeds.
+Pity the people who tried to retire in 2008 with mostly stocks.

 The eFunds solution is smart because your investment is perfectly correlated with what you care about.
 Currently, Fundrise has two eFunds, one in Washington D.C. and one in Los Angeles with more to come if everything works well.
 On the respective pages, you'll see their general arguments for why investing in D.C. or LA is a good idea.

 If you're planning to buy a home within the next five years and want to establish roots in Washington D.C. or LA, it's worth digging deeper.
 You know that demand outstrips supply due to tremendous job growth and under-building over the years.